-Purchase or sale of whether goods or shares in India must be undertaken through bank accounts that are permitted to route the transaction under the Foreign Exchange Management Act, 1991 (FEMA).
+Purchase or sale of goods or shares in India must be undertaken through bank accounts that are permitted to route the transaction under the Foreign Exchange Management Act, 1991 (FEMA).

 You must consider the following points before opening any bank account in India:

-EEFC account is like a current account, therefore, no interest is payable on its balance.
+EEFC account is like a current account.
+Therefore, no interest is payable on its balance.

 A non-resident can open a Non-resident Ordinary account Rupee Account (NRO account).
-This is rupee account.
+This is a rupee account.
 This account can be used for investing in Indian companies to invest in Indian companies and making other payments in India.
 But, all these transactions must be done as per rules and regulations made in this regard by RBI.